Toyota Alphard: First generation (AH10; 2002)

 The Alphard was launched by Toyota on 22 May 2002.
 Developed under the lead of chief engineer Hideyuki Iwata, the first-generation model is based on the second-generation Previa/Estima, which in turn shares many components with the Camry.

 The first-generation Alphard was designed with curvaceous styling that created the illusion of a smaller vehicle, to attract younger customers in the 30–40 years old range.
 By adopting a front-wheel drive layout, Toyota eliminated the need for a space-consuming drive shaft, which was a drawback in its predecessor, the Granvia / Grand HiAce.
 Although Toyota initially considered offering a diesel engine option, concerns regarding emissions and fuel efficiency regulations led to its exclusion.

 During its introduction, then Toyota president Fujio Cho acknowledged that the Alphard competes in the same segment as the second-generation Nissan Elgrand, which was released a day before the Alphard.
 Notably, the first-generation Alphard introduced rear side windows that could be rolled down and an optional electric-powered tailgate, distinguishing it from other vehicles in the segment at that time including the Elgrand.

 The Alphard V was exclusively available at the Netz Store, while the Alphard G featured a distinct grille design and was exclusive to the Toyopet Store.
 Toyota set a monthly sales target of 4,000 units for the V model and 2,500 units for the G model in Japan, totaling 6,500 units.

+The first generation Alphard was differentiated into two variants, the Alphard G and V, which can be distinguished by their grilles; the G had a chrome grille with three horizontal rows plus diagonal louvers, while the V had a body-colored grille with horizontal louvers.
+The Alphard V was replaced by the sportier Vellfire.
+Early the Alphard V and G grades were includes: MX/AX, MS/AS, and MZ.
+The Welcab version were available.

 The Alphard was refreshed in April 2005.
 The design of the front grille, bumper, headlamps, and rear combination lamps and garnish was updated.
-For the 3.0-litre model, the 4-speed automatic transmission was replaced with a 5-speed.
+For the 3.0-litre model, the 4-speed automatic transmission was replaced with a 5-speed automatic transmission.

 In 2006, a Royal Lounge Alphard was introduced.
 It is a more upmarket, four-seat version of the Alphard G.

 For model year 2007, on Japanese models only, G-BOOK, a subscription telematics service, was offered as an option.
-The Alphard is also the first Japanese market minivan to feature a laser-guided Adaptive Cruise Control, although only as an option on V6 variants.